Radnom-g/ECS-Test/README.md

 - Components can be unique (one Transform max per entity) or multiple (i.e. multiple Sprites on one Entity)
 - Ideally, the data arrays would be set to the correct size (determined through playtesting) that it would not need resizing dynamically, but it does support resizing at runtime.
 - Ideally, just data - no processing.
+- 'Tag' Components are just derived from IComponent but with no extra data.

 System: